-Our review criteria consist of 10 different elements that we think all health care news stories about interventions should include.
+Our review criteria consist of 10 different elements that we think all health care news stories and all health care news (press) releases about interventions should include.
 We think these criteria address the basic issues that consumers need to know in order to develop informed opinions about these interventions – and how/whether they matter in their lives.
-In some cases, it may be impossible or unreasonable for a story to address some of our criteria, in which case we’ll say so in our comments.
+In some cases, it may be impossible or unreasonable for a story/release to address some of our criteria, in which case we’ll say so in our comments.
 We may rate certain such criteria as not applicable in some cases.

 Each of the criteria are at least partially influenced by, and appear in, the following seminal publications:

 - Coverage by the News Media of the Benefits and Risks of Medications.
 Ray Moynihan, B.A., Lisa Bero, Ph.D., Dennis Ross-Degnan, Sc.D., David Henry, M.B., Ch.B., Kirby Lee, M.A., Judy Watkins, B.A., Connie Mah, B.A., and Stephen B. Soumerai, Sc.D.N Engl J Med 2000; 342:1645-1650 June 1, 2000 DOI: 10.1056/NEJM200006013422206